makaroni4/tag-it-autocomplete/README.md

 # [Tag-it!](https://github.com/aehlke/tag-it) with autocomplete

-An example of Rails application with multiple tag select box using Tag-it! jQuery plugin and autocomplete
+An example of Rails application with multiple tag select box using Tag-it! jQuery plugin and autocomplete.

 ## Example